lennartbrandin/profiling-report/main.typ

 In order not to intefere with program execution, the call timings are collected using sampling and are presented as accumulated-(total) and individual-, i. e without its descendents(self), time.
 Additionally average times per calls are calculated.

+==== Limitations and Drawbacks
+The added instrumentation (`-pg` flags) still adds a significant overhead.
+(Which can be observed by profiling the instrumented binary as in @perf).

+GProf is not suited for programs "that exhibit a large degree of recursion" @graham_gprof_1982 as well as multi-threaded applications.

 ==== Example
 The example @gprof-output is a profile of a small raycasting project, which calculates the distances of a position in a 2D rid to the nearest wall and prints a column with according height, resulting in a 3D view.

+For collecting the profile, the program was compiled with `gcc` and `-pg` flags and run `gprof ./solution gmon.out`.
 #figure(
 [
   ```